Empire College of Law (a branch of Monterey College of Law)

 College Navigator – Completion/Graduation and Transfer Out Rates

-Click here for information on the distribution of Emergency Financial Aid Grants to Students under the Higher Education Emergency Relief Fund (HEERF) and for information on the phased reopening plan for the campus.
+Click here for information on the distribution of Emergency Financial Aid Grants to Students under the Higher Education Emergency Relief Fund (HEERF).

 Click here for estimated costs of attending Empire College School of Law.